Plano Senior High School: Speech and Debate

 At the 2005 National Forensic League national tournament, the Plano Senior Speech Team received School of Excellence awards in both the Speech and Debate categories, one of only three schools that year to do so.
 The team also won the 2005 national title at the Princeton University tournament.
 At the 2007 National Speech Tournament, Plano students won the sixth place Sweepstakes Trophy.
 In 2006 and 2009, the school finished 2nd in the annual National Public Policy Forum (NPPF) debate tournament held in New York City and hosted by the Bickel & Brewer law firm and New York University.
 In 2011, the school finished 1st in the same competition gone international (the IPPF) hosted by Bickel & Brewer and NYU.

 Athletics

 Basketball

 The Plano boys' basketball team, which has existed as long as the football team, has taken only three trips to the state championships.
 After losses in the 1952 and 1980 championships against Dimmitt and Houston Kashmere, respectively, Plano did not return to the tournament again until 2006.
 On March 11, 2006, the boys' basketball team won the school's first state basketball championship in overtime against Humble Kingwood High School at the Frank Erwin Center in Austin.
 The game was broadcast across the southwest United States by regional carrier FSN Southwest, and in turn nationally by Fox's digital cable network, Fox College Sports Central.

 The girls basketball team has played in one 5A championship, losing to Mansfield High School 69–43 in 2000.

+Football

+The football team has played in nine state championship games and has won seven.